navoj/valerie/README.md

 The following is a non-exhaustive list of things you can do:

     Count
-    betty how many words are in this directory betty how many characters are in myfile.py betty count lines in this folder
+    valerie how many words are in this directory valerie how many characters are in myfile.py valerie count lines in this folder
     (Note that there's many ways to say more or less the same thing.)

     Config
-    betty change your name to Joe
+    valerie change your name to Joe
-    betty speak to me
+    valerie speak to me
-    betty stop speaking to me
+    valerie stop speaking to me

     Datetime
-    betty what time is it
+    valerie what time is it
-    betty what is todays date
+    valerie what is todays date
-    betty what month is it
+    valerie what month is it
-    betty whats today
+    valerie whats today

     Find
-    betty find me all files that contain california
+    valerie find me all files that contain california

     Internet
-    betty download http://www.mysite.com/something.tar.gz to something.tar.gz
+    valerie download http://www.mysite.com/something.tar.gz to something.tar.gz
-    betty uncompress something.tar.gz
+    valerie uncompress something.tar.gz
-    betty unarchive something.tar.gz to somedir
+    valerie unarchive something.tar.gz to somedir
-    (You can use unzip, unarchive, untar, uncompress, and expand interchangeably.) betty compress /path/to/dir
+    (You can use unzip, unarchive, untar, uncompress, and expand interchangeably.) valerie compress /path/to/dir

     iTunes
-    betty mute itunes
+    valerie mute itunes
-    betty unmute itunes
+    valerie unmute itunes
-    betty pause the music
+    valerie pause the music
-    betty resume itunes
+    valerie resume itunes
-    betty stop my music
+    valerie stop my music
-    betty next song
+    valerie next song
-    betty prev track
+    valerie prev track
-    betty what song is playing
+    valerie what song is playing
     (Note that the words song, track, music, etc. are interchangeable)

     Fun
-    betty go crazy
+    valerie go crazy
-    betty whats the meaning of life
+    valerie whats the meaning of life
     ...and more that are left for you to discover!

     Map
-    betty show me a map of mountain view
+    valerie show me a map of mountain view

     Meta
-    betty what version are you (or just betty version) betty whats your github again
+    valerie what version are you (or just valerie version) valerie whats your github again

     Permissions
-    betty give me permission to this directory betty give anotheruser ownership of myfile.txt
+    valerie give me permission to this directory valerie give anotheruser ownership of myfile.txt

     Process
-    betty show me all processes by root containing grep betty show me all my processes containing netbio
+    valerie show me all processes by root containing grep valerie show me all my processes containing netbio

     Sizes
-    betty show size for myfile.txt
+    valerie show size for myfile.txt

     Spotify
-    betty play spotify
+    valerie play spotify
-    betty pause spotify
+    valerie pause spotify
-    betty next spotify
+    valerie next spotify
-    betty previous spotify
+    valerie previous spotify

     User
-    betty whats my username
+    valerie whats my username
-    betty whats my real name
+    valerie whats my real name
-    betty whats my ip address
+    valerie whats my ip address
-    betty who else is logged in
+    valerie who else is logged in
-    betty whats my version of ruby
+    valerie whats my version of ruby

 	Web queries
-	betty turn web on
+	valerie turn web on
-	betty please tell me what is the weather like in London
+	valerie please tell me what is the weather like in London

 Contributing
 ------------